andfaulkner/dev-environment-components/_docs_guides/definitions-general.md

     *   lets a whole organization be connected to the internet w/ a single shared network address
 *   dividing a network into 2 or more networks is called subnetting

+@### SUID ###@
+*   Set owner User ID up on execution
+*   special type of file permissions given to a file
+*   Normally in Unix when a program runs, it inherits access permissions from the logged in user
+*   Avoid in script files
+*   Example:
+        chmod u+s file1.txt

 # T ###################################################################################
 @### Testing: black-box testing ###@
 *   one of 3 main testing "methods" (black-box testing, white-box testing, grey-box testing)